 The Directives, derived from the recently adopted European Plastics strategy, deal with two important sources of marine litter.
 The Revised Port Reception Facilities Directive addresses the waste from ships and fishing vessels, responsible for around 30% of current marine litter.
 The “Reduction of the impact of certain plastic products on the environment” deals with single-use plastics and fishing gear.

-Single-Use plastics will soon belong to the past
+Single-Use plastics will soon belong in the past

 Billions of single-use plastic items, such as coffee cups, cigarette butts, takeaway containers, wet wipes and drinking straws are used every year in the EU and thrown away, leaking into the environment and the seas.
 It takes hundreds of years for these items to degrade, with dramatic consequences for the marine ecosystems and fauna.
 They break up into microplastics, are filtered by mussels, eaten by fish, birds and other marine species, to eventually enter our food chain.